curlyLasagna/OTS-Student-Documentation/docs/equipment.md

 ## Equipment list
 - If you're lucky, you'll get an accurate TUBOM attached to the ticket that was assigned to you
   - Take a look at the TUBOM and look for the items listed in there that was added.
 It should list the quantity or have a column that says 'Customer Refurbished'
-- If a TUBOM isn't provided, you'll have to look around the room
+  - If a TUBOM isn't provided, you'll have to look around the room and compare it whichever is in the virtual tour
 - Check the ceiling for these components:
   - Ceiling speakers
   - Microphones
 - There are equipment placed behind displays.
   - Mostly small form factor computers, Solstice Pods, or small miscellaneous components.